 If you would like to see all information about a word, just click Expand all.
 Instead of doing this every time you may use the Settings and mark that you would like the lookup results to be expanded automatically.
 Another setting gives a virtual keyboard with the Swedish letters å, ä, ö.

 The People's dictionary is free.
 Both the whole English-Swedish dictionary and the Swedish-English dictionary can be downloaded for use under the Distributed Creative Commons Attribution-Share Alike 2.5 Generic license.
+The dictionaries also exist in the standardized format for dictionaries called XDXF: English-Swedish dictionary and Swedish-English dictionary.

 You can make a contribution to the People's dictionary by answering translation proposals.
 When enough people have accepted a proposal, it will be added automatically to the People's dictionary.
 You may also suggest how to extend or change the lexicon information, including synonyms, definitions, inflected forms, compositions and examples.
 Just look up the word and click on the tool sign to the right of the translation.
 All submitted proposals will both be reviewed automatically and be judged by other users before they are entered into the People's dictionary.